1978 Giro d'Italia: Classification leadership

 The Passo Valles was the Cima Coppi for the 1978 running of the Giro d'Italia.

 There were four main individual classifications contested in the 1978 Giro d'Italia, as well as a team competition.
 Four of them awarded jerseys to their leaders.
 The general classification was the most important and was calculated by adding each rider's finishing times on each stage.
 The rider with the lowest cumulative time was the winner of the general classification and was considered the overall winner of the Giro.
 The rider leading the classification wore a pink jersey to signify the classification's leadership.

 The second classification was the points classification.
 Riders received points for finishing in the top positions in a stage finish, with first place getting the most points, and lower placings getting successively fewer points.
 The rider leading this classification wore a purple (or cyclamen) jersey.

 The mountains classification was the third classification and its leader was denoted by the green jersey.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 Each climb was ranked as either first, second or third category, with more points available for higher category climbs.
 Most stages of the race included one or more categorized climbs, in which points were awarded to the riders that reached the summit first.
 The Cima Coppi, the race's highest point of elevation, awarded more points than the other first category climbs.
-The Cima Coppi for this Giro was the Passo Valles, which was first summitted by Italian rider Gianbattista Baronchelli.
+The Cima Coppi for this Giro was the Passo Valles, which was first summited by Italian rider Gianbattista Baronchelli.

 The fourth classification, the young rider classification, was decided the same way as the general classification, but exclusive to neo-professional cyclists (in their first three years of professional racing).
 The leader of the classification wore a white jersey.

 Another classification was the team classification, awarded no jersey to its leaders.
 This was calculated by adding together points earned by each rider on the team during each stage through the intermediate sprints, the categorized climbs, stage finishes, etc. The team with the most points led the classification.

 There were other minor classifications within the race, including the Campionato delle Regioni classification.
 The leader wore a blue jersey with colored vertical stripes ("maglia azzurra con banda tricolore verticale").

 The Fiat Ritmo classification, created in the 1976 edition, was used again, but this year the winner received a Fiat Ritmo.
 For this classification, there was one intermediate sprint per stage, and the first three riders scored points.